cadovid/cadovid.github.io/about/index.md

 Hello and welcome to my little space!

 I am a research-oriented professional in the area of artificial intelligence.
-With a solid background in the fields of mathematics and engineering, I like to approach this new field with a complete theoretical and practical approach.
+With a solid background in the fields of mathematics and engineering, I like to address this new field with a complete theoretical and practical approach.

 Currently, I work as a machine learning researcher and engineer at The Mindkind S.L, where we explore new ideas that enable the development of autonomous bots with human-like behaviour.